ScientificC/cmathl/README.md

 CML is a pure-C math library with a great variety of mathematical functions.
 It is almost 100% C89/C90 compliant.

-You can read the following [docs](http://cml.readthedocs.io/) to learn more about CML.
+You can read the [documentation](http://cml.readthedocs.io/) to learn more about CML.

 ## Table of Contents